Arkar-Aung/Contact-list-with-backbone.js/README.md

 Contact-list-with-backbone.js
 =============================

-A phone contact list with backbone.js
+This is a tiny simple application with backbone.js .